-Please refer to the 'Guide to your Benefits' document for full details of how to claim from the Scheme.
+Please refer to the Guide to your Benefits document for full details of the Scheme.

-Important:

-Short-term claims
+Important Short-term claims

 As a result of recent changes to Public Sector Sick Leave arrangements there is a likelihood of an increase in short-term claims.
 With some short-term claims, the medical evidence required may not be as detailed as that required for a long-term claim.